adamfeuer/Reflow-Oven-Controller/util/README.txt

 You can test the realtime graphing without having a RocketScream reflow oven controller connected.

-1. Install the socat utility
+1. Install the socat utility (http://www.dest-unreach.org/socat/) - usually possible by using your OS package manager.

+  (Ubuntu Linux)
+  $ sudo apt-get install socat

+  (Mac OS X and Homebrew)
+  $ brew install socat

 2. Use socat to create 2 connected virtual serial ports: